slint-ui/slint/README.md

 ## What is SixtyFPS

-SixtyFPS is a toolkit to efficiently develop fluid graphical user interfaces for devices with touch screens and desktop applications.
-Multiple programming language environments are supported, such as Rust or C++.
-Our design goals are
+SixtyFPS is a toolkit to efficiently develop fluid graphical user interfaces for any display: embedded devices and desktop applications.
+We support multiple programming languages, such as Rust, C++ or JavaScript.

+Our design goals are:

  - **Lightweight**: Fit into a few hundred kilobytes of RAM and require little processing power.
- - **Straightforward**: Programmers and designers should feel feel productive and enjoy the design and development process.
+ - **Straightforward**: Programmers and designers should feel productive and be able to enjoy the design and development process.
- - **Intuitive APIs** The APIs should be idiomatic, easy to use and intuitive, for each supported target language.
-Excellent documentation should describe the APIs, teach concepts and how to use them most efficiently.
+ - **Intuitive APIs** The APIs should be consistent, easy to use, and intuitive, no matter the target language.
+High-quality documentation should describe the APIs, teach concepts and how to use them.
- - **Native**: We support many platforms.
-From embedded devices, to desktop, including mobile and web.
-One should feel at home on each platform.
-Both the user and the developer.
-The appearance and look and feel should match was is expected of an application build for this platform.
+ - **Native**: We support many different target platforms, from embedded devices, to desktops, including mobile and web.
+You should feel at home on each platform; both the user and the developer.
+The look and feel and experience should match what users expect of an application built for a specific platform.

 | Printer Demo | Widget Gallery |
 |--------------|----------------|